joshuakitong/crocheted-by-carisse/README.md

 # Crocheted by Carisse

-A responsive, static portfolio and product landing page for showcasing handmade yarn mixes and crochet items.
+This is a responsive, static portfolio and product landing page for showcasing handmade yarn mixes and crochet items.

 Live: [View Site](https://joshuakitong.github.io/crocheted-by-carisse)